adentinger/AsteriskSingleUserSandbox/README.md

 #### SIP URI creation

-VoipMS requires us to "create" a URL that points to our server.
-Once we'll configure our DID number, we'll have the option of selecting that URL as where to send calls to our Asterisk server.
-I guess another VoIP provider might allow you to specify the SIP URI when configuring the DID number ("phone number") rather than having to create it ahead of time.
+VoipMS requires us to "create" a URI that points to our server.
+Once we'll configure our DID number ("phone number"), we'll have the option of selecting that URI as where to send calls to our Asterisk server.
+I guess other VoIP providers might allow you to specify the SIP URI as you configure the DID number, rather than having to create it ahead of time.

 To do this, go to SIP URIs as shown below.

 ![Where to find SIP URIs](my-data/README_img/SipUris.png "Where to find SIP URIs")

 Once there, click the _"Add SIP URI"_ button.
-Specify `voipms@<domain_name>:<port>`, where `<domain_name>` is your Asterisk server's domain name or IP address, and `<port>` is the UDP port number of Asterisk's SIP server.
-If you have no reason not to, use `5060` for `<port>` (or even don't specify `:<port>` at all, which is equivalent of adding `:5060`).
+Specify `voipms@<domain_name>:<port>`, where `<domain_name>` is your Asterisk server's domain name, subdomain name or IP address, and `<port>` is the UDP port number of Asterisk's SIP server.
+If you have no reason not to, use `5060` for `<port>` (or even don't specify `:<port>` at all, since port 5060 is the default).
+If you want a free subdomain name, go to https://www.noip.com/, get one for free and configure your router for Dynamic DNS using the domain name, username and password you provided.
+That's what I did :) .
+I'm sorry if it's confusing when I explain it, but that's how it works :) .

 Note that, as the screenshot below shows, I personally have two SIP URIs.
 You only really need one, though.